Transformative food systems governance and the environmental agenda: lessons from the national and city level

 Drawing on seven OPN SFSP case studies on sustainable food system multi-stakeholder mechanisms across the global South and global North, these publications highlight how multi-stakeholder governance arrangements can accelerate policymaking around sustainable food systems.

-This webinar will bring together global experts and local representatives to present and discuss the key findings of the research and the discussion paper 'Food systems governance and the environmental agenda' to inform future policy processes on food systems and the environment.
+This webinar brought together global experts and local representatives to present and discuss the key findings of the research and the discussion paper 'Food systems governance and the environmental agenda' to inform future policy processes on food systems and the environment.

 - Sharon Gil, head of cities unit, UNEP